0xInfection/Awesome-WAF/README.md

 # Awesome WAF [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg "Awesome")](https://github.com/0xinfection/awesome-waf)
-> A curated list of awesome WAF stuff. 🔥
+> Everything awesome about web application firewalls (WAFs). 🔥
 >
 > __Foreword:__ This was originally my own collection on WAFs.
 I am open-sourcing it in the hope that it will be useful for pentesters and researchers out there.
 You might want to keep this repo on a watch, since it will be updated regularly.
 "The community just learns from each other." __#SharingisCaring__